lucidrains/make-a-video-pytorch/README.md

 - <a href="https://stability.ai/">Stability.ai</a> for the generous sponsorship to work on cutting edge artificial intelligence research

+- <a href="http://www.jonathanho.me/">Jonathan Ho</a> for bringing about a revolution in generative artificial intelligence through <a href="https://arxiv.org/abs/2006.11239">his seminal paper</a>

 - <a href="https://github.com/arogozhnikov">Alex</a> for <a href="https://github.com/arogozhnikov/einops">einops</a>, an abstraction that is simply genius.
 No other word for it.

 ## Install